 engcon maintains a leading market position in the Nordic region and has been active in Finland and Norway since 1995 and Denmark since 2003.
-In Finland and Denmark, we have our own sales companies, and from the first quarter of 2023, we also have our own company in Norway, where we previously collaborated with a distributor.
+In 2023, we started our own sales company in Norway where we assumed control of operations from a private distributor.
 Sweden is our most mature market, where the share of newly manufactured excavators with a tiltrotator is estimated at about 92 per cent.
 Denmark has the lowest penetration rate at approximately 70 per cent, and the figure for the entire Nordic region is about 85 per cent.
 Growth potential exists in the form of selling solutions that comprise both control systems and advanced tools.